 ***** GRADES *****

-• It is important to keep in mind that not all flours behave in the same way .
-In case of using a flour with more or less strength, the formula will change.
-If we use a W=200 strength flour, we will have to adjust the amount of liquids so that the result is good.
-Reduce them a bit.
-In case of using a higher strength flour, we may have to increase that amount a bit.
+• It is important to note that not all flours behave the same way .
+If you use a flour with a higher or lower strength, the formula will change.
+If you use a flour with a strength of W=200, you will have to adjust the amount of liquids to get a good result.
+Reduce them a little.
+If you use a flour with a higher strength, you may have to increase that amount a little.

-• Whole wheat flours behave differently , both when it comes to handling the dough, quantity of ingredients, kneading and fermentation.
-In addition, the final result will not be as tender and fluffy as if we do it with white flour.
+• Wholemeal flours behave differently , both when it comes to handling the dough, the quantity of ingredients, kneading and fermentation.
+In addition, the final result will not be as tender and fluffy as if we made it with white flour.

 • Each gram of dry yeast is equivalent to 3 grams of fresh yeast.